JPlante9117/javascript_project/README.md

 Once selected, the user can:

 - Look through existing games
-- Filter the results using the filter dropdown and the newly generated filter text field
+- Filter the results using the filter drop-down and the newly generated filter text field
-- Create a new game using the 'New Game' button.
 - Click on the name of an existing game to see an easier to read page.
     - On that page, you will find 'Edit Game' and 'Delete Game' buttons, as well as a 'Back' button.
+    - The 'Edit Game' button will allow for the information about the game to be changed.
+    - The 'Delete Game' button will prompt the user to confirm the deletion, and then delete the game from the database.
+    - The 'Back Button' will return the user to the previous page.
+- Create a new game using the 'New Game' button.

+**NOTE: If any errors are in the forms for new or edited games, an alert will remind you to check back over your fields.**

-On all pages, there is a symbol in the upper lefthand corner that allows for users toggle a navigation bar that allows for switching between the two types of games.
+On all pages, there is a symbol in the upper left-hand corner that allows for users toggle a navigation bar that allows for switching between the two types of games.

 ## Contributing